Coast Guard rescues 4 people from capsized vessel on Lake Erie

-Coast Guard Station Erie 29-foot Response Boat-Small arrives on scene to rescue four people in the water from a capsized vessel incident on Lake Erie near Erie, Pennsylvania, on August 8, 2025.
-Station Erie coordinated this rescue effort alongside Air Station Detroit who deployed their rescue swimmer from an MH-65 Dolphin helicopter to rescue the last person in the water from beneath the capsized vessel.
-(Courtesy photo by Air Station Detroit)
+Coast Guardsmen from Air Station Detroit MH-65 Dolphin helicopter crew conducted a search and rescue mission for four people in distress due to a capsized vessel on Lake Erie near Erie, Pennsylvania, on August 8, 2025.
+Once on scene, the helicopter crew deployed a rescue swimmer to rescue the last remaining survivor from an air pocket beneath the vessel.
+(Courtesy video by Air Station Detroit)

 |Date Taken: